 - Meet with a career coach by appointment (made in Hire-A-Niner) or during our drop-in hours to go over your resume and discuss strategies for locating an internship that is a good fit for you.

-- Locate an appropriate internship - do this 1 or 2 semesters prior to when you intend to apply for credit.
+- Locate an appropriate internship.
+You should do this 1 or 2 semesters prior to when you intend to apply for credit.
 You can search for internship opportunities through Hire-A-Niner.

 - This course has been designed to provide students with an opportunity to gain academic credit for an approved internship experience when all academic program avenues have been exhausted.
 Please explore your academic department options before utilizing this process.